Online Only Banks Review

 Online-only banks don't have the expense involved in operating and staffing branches, so they can often offer better interest rates.
 Because interest rates are so low at brick-and-mortar banks, this is a definite advantage of using internet-only banks.
 Here are a few things to look for:

-- Checking accounts should be free from monthly service fees and pay interest.
-Additionally, the initial deposit should be low.
+- Checking accounts should be free from monthly service fees, and they should pay interest.
+Additionally, the initial deposit requirement should be low.
 Banks commonly offer ATM or debit cards that you can use to easily access the funds in your account, and many offer rewards checking accounts that grant you a higher interest rate on your account balance when you make a certain number of debit card transactions each month.
 However, many online banks require you to maintain a certain minimum balance in order to avoid fees and earn interest on your account.
 Ask what, if any conditions, apply.

 - Savings accounts should also pay interest, be free from monthly service fees and have a low initial deposit requirement.
 Your money isn't as accessible in a savings account as it is in a checking account because you don't have checks or an ATM card.
 Also, the number of withdrawals you can make is limited to six per month, owing to Federal Regulation D. If you withdraw funds from your savings account more frequently than that, you're charged a fee for each additional withdrawal.